222 Bowery

 *

-Thank you to Clément Ghys, whose book Le passant du Bowery, provides a detailed historical account of 222 Bowery.
+Thank you also to Clément Ghys, whose book Le passant du Bowery, provides a detailed historical account of 222 Bowery.